medic/medic-docs/md/install/old.md

 #### Language/Locale parameter

-The gateway processes responses from Kujua so it is important that these responses are in the correct language and locale.
+The gateway processes responses from Kujua Lite so it is important that these responses are in the correct language and locale.
 If you want to specify your locale, you can append the `locale` query parameter to the sync URL above.
 The default locale is english or `en` and we also support `fr` at the moment.

-For example, to get responses from Kujua in french use `http://gateway:secret@10.10.20.105:5984/kujua/_design/kujua-base/_rewrite/add?locale=fr`.
+For example, to get responses from Kujua Lite in french use `http://gateway:secret@10.10.20.105:5984/kujua/_design/kujua-base/_rewrite/add?locale=fr`.

 ## Test the Pipes